thingsboard/thingsboard.github.io/docs/user-guide/install/pe/aws-marketplace.md

 You can optionally change your EC2 Instance Type, VPC and Subnet.
 This step is usually for advanced AWS EC2 users.

 {% capture vm-min-req %}
-It is recommended that the EC2 instance has at least **8GB of RAM** and **2 vCPUs** for optimal performance.
+ThingsBoard requires EC2 instance with at least **4GB of RAM**; consider [adjusting the memory parameters](/docs/user-guide/install/pe/ubuntu/#step-6-optional-memory-update-for-slow-machines-4gb-of-ram) to ensure stability.
-ThingsBoard can run on machines with **4GB of RAM**, but you must [adjust the memory parameters](/docs/user-guide/install/pe/ubuntu/#step-6-optional-memory-update-for-slow-machines-4gb-of-ram) to ensure stability.
+For optimal performance, we recommend an instance with at least **8GB of RAM** and **2 vCPUs**.
 {% endcapture %}
 {% include templates/info-banner.md content=vm-min-req %}